-The gelatin used in our capsules is obtained through the processing of collagen derived from beef and pork sources.
-Softgel capsules are typically derived from beef gelatin.
+The gelatin used in our capsules is obtained through the processing of collagen derived from beef sources.
+Softgel capsules are also typically derived from beef gelatin.
 For vegetarians NOW offers a growing number of supplements in vegetable capsules (Veg Caps), which are made from plant cellulose or polysaccharides.

 Some of your products contain sodium benzoate.
 I recently heard something about this being a problem in soft drinks.
 Is there any danger with this in your products?